brunomaga/brunomaga.github.io/_posts/2017-11-27-Reinforcement-Learning.md

 P(x,x) = \frac{1}{Z} exp(-E(x,y) )
 $$

 where $Z$ is the [partition function](https://en.wikipedia.org/wiki/Partition_function_(mathematics)).
-It is compute as the sum of $$ exp(-E(x,y) ) $$ over all possible configurations, i.e. is a normalizing term that ensure that the probability distribution sums to 1.
+It is computed as the sum of $$ exp(-E(x,y) ) $$ over all possible configurations, i.e. is a normalizing term that ensure that the probability distribution sums to 1.
 Similarly, the [marginal probability](https://en.wikipedia.org/wiki/Marginal_distribution) of an input vector of booleans is:

 $$
 P(x) = \frac{1}{Z} \sum_y exp(-E(x,y) )